awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

     The Secret SecretString is expected to be a JSON string with the following format:
     {
-        'engine': <required: must be set to 'postgres'>, 'host': <required: instance host name>,
+        'engine': <required: must be set to 'mariadb'>, 'host': <required: instance host name>,
         'username': <required: username>,
         'password': <required: password>,
-        'dbname': <optional: database name, default to 'postgres'>, 'port': <optional: if not specified, default port 5432 will be used>, 'masterarn': <required: the arn of the master secret which will be used to create users/change passwords>
+        'dbname': <optional: database name>,
+        'port': <optional: if not specified, default port 3306 will be used>, 'masterarn': <required: the arn of the master secret which will be used to create users/change passwords>
     }